annekroon/gesis-machine-learning/day1/exercises-vectorizers/exercise-text-to-features.md

 - Download `articles.tar.gz` from
 https://dx.doi.org/10.7910/DVN/ULHLCB

+If you experience difficulties downloading this (rather large) dataset, you can also download just a part of the data [here](https://surfdrive.surf.nl/files/index.php/s/Ljocav9NzmQbh04)

 - Unpack it.
 On Linux and MacOS, you can do this with `tar -xzf mydata.tar.gz` on the command line.
 On Windows, you may need an additional tool such as `7zip` for that (note that technically speaking, there is a `tar` archive within a `gz` archive, so unpacking may take *two* steps depending on your tool).